openclimatefix/PVItaly/progress/SV_pilot.md

 1. We removed any negative value
 2. Remove any values above 10^6
-3. Remove any values above mean + 5 stds.
+3. Remove any values above mean + 5 standard deviations.
 This gets rid of any anomalies
 4. Remove specific datetimes for site 4 (Universita Ca Foscari), 2021-06-09 to 2021-07-12

 ### PVoutput.org